 When writing a piece of work you will need to refer in your text to material written or produced by others.
-This procedure is called citing or quoting references.
+This procedure is called citing or referencing.
 Consistency and accuracy are important to enable readers to identify and locate the material to which you have referred.
 The same set of rules should be followed every time you cite a reference.
 Referencing systems usually provide for in-text citation and the creation of a bibliography to be appended to the end of your work.
-The systems in use at the National College of Ireland are the Harvard system, the American Psychological Association (APA) style and the OSCOLA legal citation style.
+The systems in use at the National College of Ireland are the Harvard system, the American Psychological Association (APA) style, IEEE and the OSCOLA legal citation style.
 It depends on what course you are doing.
-Most students will be required to use Harvard, but students on Psychology courses employ the APA style, and some legal modules employ OSCOLA.
+Most students will be required to use Harvard, but students on Psychology courses employ the APA style, some computing students use IEEE and some legal modules employ OSCOLA.
 Please double check with your lecturer or supervisor which referencing system you should use.
 If you want to check out how to use a particular citation style click on the blue buttons above.

 It is important to use one's own thoughts and materials when writing papers, taking exams and other academic related activities.
 This is the essence of academic honesty.
 Students are expected to give full credit for the borrowing of another person's thoughts and ideas.
 Intentional or unintentional use of another's thoughts and ideas, without acknowledging the source constitutes plagiarism.